Use Salesforce As a Content Source

 Type Sub-Type Name Use

-Profile-Level Permission Administrative Permissions API Enabled Call Salesforce APIs by making a user an API user.
+Profile-Level Permission Administrative Permissions API Enabled* Mandatory to call Salesforce APIs by making a user an API user.

 View All Data Index feed items.